Which teams can qualify for the T20 World Cup Super Eights, and how?

 Group B qualification scenarios

 The group with the two limited-overs champions has seen one side seal a spot and the other nearly seal a flight back home.
-There is plenty at stake for the other three teams as well.

 Australia: Qualified